This is your brain on hate

 Think about those teenagers, who already have symptoms of depression, and what happens to them as they get older.
 Now project that onto our society and think about the effect online hate could have more broadly.

 The rise of online hate is changing the tone of the world we live in.
-We know saying something unpopular online could prompt vile tweets and Facebook posts from complete strangers so we stop expressing ourselves.
+We know saying something unpopular online could prompt vile tweets and Facebook posts from complete strangers, so we stop expressing ourselves.
 The concerns and worries undermine our cognitive abilities, hindering our ability to innovate and create.

 "We will see a decrease in productivity," Rutledge says.
 That's because productivity is in part a result of creativity and collaboration, the very qualities that are being hurt.